humanloop/humanloop-python/README.md

     yield chunk
 ```

-## File Synchronization
+## Local File Development

-Humanloop allows you to clone files from your Humanloop workspace to your local filesystem using the CLI.
+Humanloop allows you to clone files from your Humanloop workspace to your local filesystem and use them in your code.

+### Syncing Files with the CLI

 ```bash
 # Pull all files